FHWA/ITS_AMS_Community-of-Practice/README.md

 John Hourdos - john.hourdos@dot.gov.

 ## Notice
-This document is disseminated under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
-The U.S. Government assumes no liability for the use of the information contained in this document.
+This Community of Practice (CoP) is established under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
+The U.S. Government assumes no liability for the use of the information contained in this CoP.

 ## Non-Binding Contents
-Except for the statutes and regulations cited, the contents of this document do not have the force and effect of law and are not meant to bind the States or the public in any way.
-This document is intended only to provide information regarding existing requirements under the law or agency policies.
+Except for the statutes and regulations cited, the contents of this CoP do not have the force and effect of law and are not meant to bind the States or the public in any way.
+This CoP is intended only to provide information regarding existing requirements under the law or agency policies.

 ## Disclaimer for Product Names and Manufacturers
 The U.S. Government does not endorse products or manufacturers.
-Trademarks or manufacturers’ names appear in this document only because they are considered essential to the objective of the document.
+Trademarks or manufacturers’ names appear in this CoP only because they are considered essential to the objective of the CoP.
 They are included for informational purposes only and are not intended to reflect a preference, approval, or endorsement of any one product or entity.

 ## Community Rules, Monitoring, and Enforcement Procedures
 Failure to follow the rules may result in content removal, temporary suspension, or a permanent ban.
 All violations and enforcement actions will be logged to ensure transparency and to track repeat offenders.